Arnazz10/Object-Detection/README.md

 ## Simple Object Detection: Person / Mouse / pen :

-This project is a **minimal YOLO-based object detector** template that can detect and classify:
+This project is a **minimal YOLO-based object detector** template that can detect and classify

 - **person**
 - **mouse**